Additional Information

 Chronic Wasting Disease and Deer Management

 Chronic wasting disease (CWD) is a chronic degenerative and ultimately fatal prion disease of cervids (primarily mule deer in Alberta).
 It is not known to infect humans but health authorities advise against eating any animal known to have any prion disease.
 CWD occurs throughout much of eastern and central Alberta.
-Current previous information, including maps of known cases is available at alberta.ca/chronic-wasting-disease-updates.
+Previous information, including maps of known cases is available at alberta.ca/chronic-wasting-disease-updates.

 Hunters and outfitters are key in assisting big game management by helping to reduce deer numbers and by providing heads from harvested deer in designated areas for the CWD surveillance program.
 Alberta began looking for CWD in wild deer in the hunting seasons in 1998.
-Since then, we have tested over 111,000 heads and found CWD in 4,603 mule deer, 818 white-tailed deer, 26 elk, and 8 moose.
+Since then, we have tested over 114,000 heads and found CWD in 5,179 mule deer, 930 white-tailed deer, 39 elk, and 15 moose.

-All heads for testing, including samples (as above), must have a green CWD label which gives each head a unique identification number.
-Be sure to include either GPS or land location as well as WMU and your WiN number for each head.
+sure to include either GPS or land location as well as WMU and your WiN number for each head.
 When available, test results for each head are sent to the email address in the hunter’s AlbertaRELM account.

 CARCASS DISPOSAL